Have you been using the “ready, aim, fire” approach in your wholesaling business? If so, this episode is for you!

-He’s like, well, hey, how about this?
-If you buy it for me today, I’ll give it to you for 3,000.
-And that’s when I was just like, what the heck?
-So in my mind, even though that was still a lot of money for me at that time, I thought, man, there’s a good chance.
-Yes, could there be something that’s wrong with this land?
+In my mind, even though that was still a lot of money for me at that time, I thought, “There’s a good chance.”
+Could there be something that’s wrong with this land?
 Could there be something that I can’t build on it?
-Could there be something that makes it where this land is just not even valuable?
-Not even worth the 3,000?
-Yes, but I also saw that the potential, if it was buildable, I saw the potential that if it was a good lot, that maybe it could sell for 20 grand, maybe sell for 50 grand, maybe except for 100 grand.
+Could there be something that makes it where this land is not even valuable and not even worth the $3,000?
+Yes.
+If it was buildable, I saw the potential that if it was a good lot, that maybe it could sell for $20,000, $50,000 or $100,000.
 Who knows?

 I moved forward, even though it was a lot of money at that time.
 I knew the risk behind it was, “I could lose $3,000 but the reward could be, ‘Holy smokes.
 I don’t know.
 Let’s see what we can do.’”
 Here’s what I learned, because I went in with an imperfect plan, I was able to on the spot truly talk to this individual with my true heart of, “I know nothing about this.
 It would have to be a smoking deal.”
 Because of that, the guy was able to sit there and talk.
 He was like, “I want to sell it for $10,000.”
 I was like, “No, I’m talking like $1,000,” because I genuinely didn’t care.
 I knew nothing about it and then he got it down to $3,000.